 Your buyer’s agent will guide you through these steps.
 You may receive a result that requires you to satisfy certain conditions before you are deemed "clear to close."
 It could be a request for a homeowner’s policy, proof of mortgage insurance, or additional documentation.

 Going into the mortgage underwriting process is easier with the guidance of an expert buyer’s agent.
 Clever Partner Agents are in the top 5% of their local markets.They can anticipate lenders’ expectations and help streamline the process.
-When you work with a Partner Agent, you may even qualify for a buyer rebate which you can apply towards a larger down payment.
+When you work with a Partner Agent, you may even qualify for Clever Cash Back.
 Find a top agent in your local market today for a smoother mortgage experience.

 Top FAQs About the Underwriting Process